Difference between a Google Analytics Conversion and a Buyer Touchpoint

 • The Marketo Measure JS is present on the web pages containing the form.

-Marketo Measure will ignore Destination Google Analytic conversions when:
+Marketo Measure ignores Destination Google Analytic conversions when:

 • A bot submits forms on a website (these bots usually don’t make it into a client’s CRM).